 High Line Park / Whitney Museum of American Art

-Known as the “Whitney”, the Whitney Museum of American Art maybe less recognizable to the others mentioned above.
+Known as the “Whitney”, the Whitney Museum of American Art may be less recognizable to the others mentioned above.
 The museum, however, focuses on 20th and 21st-century American art.
 The museum was originally located on the Madison Avenue and then moved to the South Entrance of the High Line in 2014, the building is now leased by the Met and known as the “Met Breuer” as part of the Met.
-Whitney was founded by an art collector Gertrude Vanderbilt Whitney, believed in supporting living artists, from celebrated pioneers to the latest innovators.
+Whitney was founded by an art collector Gertrude Vanderbilt Whitney, who believed in supporting living artists, from celebrated pioneers to the latest innovators.
 She has quite an impressive collection of American art.
 Artists like Edward Hopper was the precursor to the Whitney.
 Other paintings in the permanent collection include George Bellows’s “Dempsey and Firpo”, Joseph Stella’s “The Brooklyn Bridge”, George Tooker’s “The Subway”, and more.
-Many of these artworks showcased the American life in the 21st century as if it was a museum of history.
+Many of these artworks showcased American life in the 21st century as if it was a museum of history.